davidli9410/interpreter/README.md

 # Simple Readable Mathematical Language Interpreter

 This is a fully featured interpreter for a simple, readable mathematical language, built from scratch in Python.
 This project showcases the implementation of tokenization, parsing, evaluation, and the core principles of how interpreted programming languages work.
-It also features a REPL(Read Eval Print Loop) for easy user access and experimentation!
+It also features a REPL(Read Eval Print Loop) for easy user access and experimentation.
+Please see bottom for the syntax guide.

 ## Features